by Jenny Hyslop

 Source: Island Parent Magazine

-Jenny Hyslop is a yoga instructor/ kids’ music teacher/ artist/ writer/ comedian/ collector and seller of vintage odds/ mama of 2.
+Jenny Hyslop is a yoga instructor/preschool teacher/artist/writer/comedian/collector and seller of vintage odds/mama of two.
 She lives in a wee island community and loves to continuously add titles to her bio.

 |Submitted by: |

 If you find an article you think we'll enjoy, share it with us.